Skip to content

 Reforming the Military

-Once in power, Muhammad Ali started implementing his plans for a new modern military.
-To do that, he had to adopt the European military standards, so he sent out missions to Europe to study modern techniques and strategies, built new barracks, shipyards and even military schools, and increased the size of the military by issuing conscription.
+Once in power, Muhammad Ali started implementing his plans for a new, modern military.
+To do that, he had to adopt European military standards, so he sent missions to Europe to study modern techniques and strategies, built new barracks, shipyards, and even military schools, and increased the size of the military by issuing conscription.

 At first, Muhammad Ali imported large quantities of modern weapons from Europe to support the military.
-But then he thought it would be much better if Egypt manufactured its own weapons.
-Consequently, he built new factories that produced large numbers of weapons every year.
+But then he thought it would be much better if Egypt manufactured its guns.
+Consequently, he built new factories that produced large numbers of firearms every year.

 As time went by, the Egyptian army was notably transforming.
-So Muhammad Ali, in a way to test his new military as well as implement his ambitious dreams, started sending campaigns to other countries.
-By the end of his reign, Ali controlled Egypt, the Levant, and Hejaz, which is the entire western region of modern-day Saudi Arabia and Sudan.
+So Muhammad Ali, to test his new military and implement his ambitious dreams, started sending campaigns to other countries.
+By the end of his reign, Ali controlled Egypt, the Levant, and Hejaz, the entire western region of modern-day Saudi Arabia and Sudan.
 He also took over Cyprus and Crete in Greece.

 1808: Agriculture is Key

 To gain the money to modernise the military, Muhammad Ali knew he was to make some harsh, mostly oppressive, decisions.
-By 1808, he had already nationalised all the lands in Egypt, and therefore, he owned all their production, and he did this pretty sneakily.
+By 1808, he had already nationalised all the lands in Egypt; therefore, he owned all their production and did this sneakily.

-As desperate as they could be, the elite were then compelled to give up their land properties.
-Ali soon applied modern agricultural methods and used new irrigation systems that made the lands much more productive.
-He then sold that production to markets in Egypt and overseas, which gave back a big fat revenue to fund his ambitious projects.
+The elite were compelled to give up their land properties as desperately as possible.
+Ali soon applied modern agricultural methods and new irrigation systems, making the lands much more productive.
+He then sold that production to markets in Egypt and overseas, which gave back a considerable fat revenue to fund his ambitious projects.

 1811: Bye Bye, Mamluks

-While Muhammad Ali was issuing new laws, taking over the lands, sending missions, and establishing factories, the Mamluks were still around, still feeling like a stumbling stone in Ali’s way.
-They were deeply rooted in Egypt as they ruled for nearly six centuries and were much more familiar with it than he was.
-And even though they were weak at the time, they still posed some kind of a threat to him.
+While Muhammad Ali was issuing new laws, taking over the lands, sending missions, and establishing factories, the Mamluks were still around, feeling like a stumbling stone in Ali’s way.
+They were deeply rooted in Egypt, having ruled for nearly six centuries and much more familiar with it than he was.
+Even though they were weak at the time, they still posed some kind of threat to him.

 But it did not stop there.
 After the massacre, Ali sent forces to trace and eliminate the remaining Mamluks hiding in every corner of Egypt.
 In a short period, the Mamluks vanished, and Ali officially became the sole ruler of Egypt.